-The following criteria is utilized to determine if an Amber Alert should be issued for the state of Iowa:
+The following criteria are utilized to determine if an AMBER Alert should be issued for the state of Iowa:

 - Law enforcement confirms a child has been abducted and entry has been made into the IOWA/NCIC Systems identifying the child as missing.

 - The child is under the age of 18.

 - Law enforcement believes the circumstances surrounding the abduction indicate that the child is in danger of serious bodily harm or death.

 - There is enough descriptive information about the child, abductor, or suspect's vehicle to believe an immediate broadcast alert will help.